Iron-voldy/IOT-Piano-Doc/docs/getstarted.md

    The application will be served at `http://localhost:3000`.

 5. **Build for Production**:
-   If you need to create a production build, run:
+   To create a production build, run:
    ```bash
    npm run build
    ```